opticfluorine/sovereign/docs/manual/creators/scripting/api/color.md

 (script-color)=
-# color Module
+# Color Module

 ## Predefined Colors

-The `color` module provides two sets of predefined color constants: color constants by color, and color constants by purpose.
+The `Color` module provides two sets of predefined color constants: color constants by color, and color constants by purpose.

 The predefined color constants by color (represented here as HTML color